CRIS-117/to-do-list/README.md

 - **Sorting**: Tasks are sorted by creation date, with completed tasks moved to the bottom.
 - **Responsive UI**: Works across different screen sizes, ensuring a great experience on mobile and desktop.
 - **Animations**: Smooth animations for task transitions using **CSS keyframes**.
+- **Counter**: Shows the number of total, pending and completed tasks.

 ---